 Method A

-Hold down the top left and right buttons for approximately five seconds.
+Press and hold the top left and right buttons for approximately five seconds.

 Method B